Essential Gear For Day Hiking

 Pssst: This post contains affiliate links, which means I may earn a small commission (at no cost to you, I promise!) if you purchase through a link on my site.

-The REI Flash 18 is lightweight and simple without losing any functionality.
+The REI Flash 22 is lightweight and simple without losing any functionality.
 Inside, there is are several well-placed pockets and a separate pouch for a water reservoir with the hose snaking through the top middle.
 Even with a full water reservoir, snacks, jacket, notebook, and hefty camera, there is still room in the bag and it doesn’t feel bulky.
-On the exterior, there is a loop for hiking poles (a rare sighting in a day pack!), side pocket, and small hip and chest belts.
-I like that it’s a cinch top too, which makes it easy to stuff things in.
+On the exterior, there is a loop for hiking poles, and small hip and chest belts.
+Feels great, looks great.
+Sold.

 Best for: day hikes | Osprey: $160

-For ladies not wanting to wander into men’s backpack territory and that want more room in their bag, I highly recommend the Traverse 32.
+For more room in the bag, I highly recommend the Traverse 35.
 This pack has a comfortable but supportive hip belt, is hydration compatible, has a compression top, and even includes a rain cover.
 This is my go-to pack for long-distance non-camping treks as well; I used it for both the Camino de Santiago and the Tour du Mont Blanc.

 medium containters